robjtede/alfred-caniuse/README.md

 >
 > Configurable "safety" checkmarks are shown next to browsers with good support of a feature.

+## Call For Maintainers

+I (@robjtede) am not active in the web frontend world any more.
+I would consider handing this off to someone if there is interest.
+You can email me or DM me on Discord (@rojtede there too).

 ## Installation

 **With easy updates**